SeisComP/main/apps/tools/sccnv/descriptions/sccnv.rst

 sccnv reads input given in a supported format, converts the content to another format and writes the output.
-Use the command-line option :confval:`format-list` for a list of supported formats.
+Use the command-line option :option:`--format-list` for a list of supported formats.

+.. _sec-sccnv-formats:

 Formats
 =======